 A bureau and the Union may mutually agree to implement an alternative method of approving vacations.
 The agreement can cover a work unit, a classification, or the entire bureau.
 Any such agreement will be made in writing and will be copied to the Union and the Bureau of Human Resources prior to implementation.

-Section 6, Vacation Cashout.

-Employees may cashout up to40 hours of accrued vacation leave annually.
-Employees wishing to use the vacation cashout benefit shall put in a request no later than December 1st of each year.
-The cashout shall be paid by December 31st of that same year.

 Article ___: Wages